4d/docs/docs/Notes/updates.md

 #### Behavior changes

-- Using a legacy syntax for declaring parameters in class functions (e.g. `C_TEXT($1)` or `var $1 : Text`) now generates an error during code typing, syntax checking, and compilation steps.
+- Using a legacy syntax for declaring parameters (e.g. `C_TEXT($1)` or `var $1 : Text`) is now deprecated and generates warnings at code typing, syntax checking, and compilation steps.

 ## 4D v20 R3